-Aspergillosis (invasive): IV: Initial dose: 70 mg on day 1; subsequent dosing: 50 mg once daily.
-Duration of therapy should be a minimum of 6 to 12 weeks or throughout period of immunosuppression and until lesions have resolved (Walsh 2008).
-Salvage treatment with 70 mg once daily (off-label dosing) has been reported (Maertens 2006).
+Aspergillosis, invasive (salvage therapy): IV: Initial dose: 70 mg on day 1; subsequent dosing: 50 mg once daily.
+Duration of therapy should be a minimum of 6 to 12 weeks and depends on site of infection, extent of disease, and level/duration of immunosuppression (IDSA [Patterson 2016]).

 Candidemia and other Candida infections: IV: Initial dose: 70 mg on day 1; subsequent dosing: 50 mg once daily; generally continue for at least 14 days after the last positive culture or longer if neutropenia warrants.
 Higher doses (150 mg once daily infused over ~2 hours) compared to the standard adult dosing regimen (50 mg once daily) have not demonstrated additional benefit or toxicity in patients with invasive candidiasis (Betts 2009).
 Note: IDSA Candidiasis guidelines recommend transition to fluconazole (usually after 5 to 7 days in non-neutropenic patients) in clinically stable patients with fluconazole-susceptible isolates and negative repeat cultures (IDSA [Pappas 2016]).